How to apply for an apprenticeship

 Ask around – many candidates successfully secure an apprenticeship through their family and friends network.
 There may be a friend of a friend or family member who works in a business that interests you, and if so get in touch with them and chat about apprenticeship options.

 Look local – spend some time looking at and researching businesses who are local to you.
 Approach them directly and/or ask for the best person to communicate with via phone or email.
 You can send them a copy of your CV and cover letter which can explain why you would be a great fit for their business.
 This shows initiative as well as a go-getting attitude to work.

 Keep an eye out for opportunities – You may overhear someone referring to staffing whilst you go about your everyday life, so seize the opportunity and be bold, introduce yourself and see where it takes you.

 How to get the conversation started?

-Things that employers must consider:
+Things that employers must consider

-• Employed for a minimum of 30 hours per week (includes time at college).
+- The employer must ensure you are employed for a minimum of 30 hours per week (includes time at college).